sbnguah/MedStatsBook/_book/Risk-and-Odds.md

 # Risk and Odds

 The analysis of the effects above depends mainly on the p-values and confidence intervals of difference in proportions.
 There is a more common and often better way of expressing these using Risk and Odds.
-In this chapter we will use the `ANCData.txt` data to illustrate these.
-First we read in the data
+In this chapter, we will use the `ANCData.txt` data to illustrate these.
+First, we read the data

 ```r